MIXED FAMILIES: each of these 3 families have black with yellow markings

 MIXED FAMILIES - Black and Yellow Coloration

-3 CA families, each with one species, totaling 3 species:
+3 CA families, each with just one species in California, totaling 3 species:

 sizes: large; lengths: 54 - 85 mm